Easy Asparagus Cream Soup

 An immersion blender works best to puree the vegetables right in the soup pot if you have one.
 However, you can always transfer the soup to a food processor or large blender if you need to.

 I love creamy soups for their flavor, but often they’re high in saturated fat and sodium, and lack in nutrition.
-This creamy asparagus soup is not only a great source of fiber and protein, it also stays low in saturated fat.
+This easy asparagus cream soup is not only a great source of fiber and protein, it also stays low in saturated fat.
 The sodium is balanced with high potassium.
 Plus, the asparagus gives you a boost of B vitamins.

 For the pregnant women out there, this easy soup provides 25% of your daily recommended folate and about 12% of your choline.